Learn how the newly introduced tax concessions have created more family offices in Hong Kong and how family office transactions could be eligible...

 +852 2899 0179

 The SFC Enforcement Division is responsible for addressing wrongdoing in the securities and futures markets in Hong Kong.
 Apart from conducting market surveillance to detect possible wrongdoing, it takes action, known in the market as SFC enforcement action, to ascertain whether such wrongdoing merits prosecution.
 SFC enforcement action may comprise SFC investigations, SFC disciplinary proceedings, MMT proceedings, criminal proceedings as well as civil proceedings intended to protect the investing public.
 In this article, we provide a high level guide to SFC enforcement action with the aim of assisting persons who may be subject to such SFC action to understand the process.
+If you have specific concerns about a potential or ongoing SFC enforcement action, please contact one of our SFC Appellate, SFC Investigations & Prosecution, White Collar Crime & Regulatory Defence or Market Misconduct Tribunal lawyers.

 The Securities and Futures Commission (“SFC”) is the primary regulator of the Hong Kong securities and futures markets.
 It administers Hong Kong securities law, wielding a broad range of powers under the Securities and Futures Ordinance (“SFO”) including powers to ensure compliance with the SFO and the regulations made by the SFC thereunder.
 These powers, known as SFC enforcement powers, are exercised by the SFC Enforcement Division and include powers to investigate, powers to take disciplinary action against SFC licensed corporations, powers to institute proceedings for market misconduct before the Market Misconduct Tribunal (“MMT”), powers to seek civil remedies (e.g.injunctions, freezing orders, compensation orders, director disqualification orders and winding-up orders) to protect the investing public, and powers to prosecute certain securities related crimes before a magistrate on a summary trial basis.